 A Load Balancer primarily focuses on distributing incoming network traffic across multiple servers (a server farm or server pool).
 Its main goal is to ensure that no single server becomes overwhelmed, thereby improving application responsiveness and availability.
 Key functions include:

 Load balancers typically operate at Layer 4 (TCP/UDP) or Layer 7 (HTTP/HTTPS) of the OSI model.
-For more detailed information on load balancing features, you can refer to resources like the AWS Elastic Load Balancing documentation.

 What is an API Gateway?